boobo94/boobo94.github.io/_posts/2023/07/2023-07-26-tool-whatsapp-js.md

 A WhatsApp client library for NodeJS that connects through the WhatsApp Web browser app whatsapp-web.js - <https://wwebjs.dev>, with the [Github repository](https://github.com/pedroslopez/whatsapp-web.js)

+For this project I have set a Github repository [@boobo94/whatsapp-sender](https://github.com/boobo94/whatsapp-sender).

 ## How to setup the project

 ```sh